nbd-wtf/nostr-tools/README.md

 const pool = new SimplePool()

+const relays = ['wss://relay.example.com', 'wss://relay.example2.com']

-// let's query for an event that exists const event = relay.get(
+// let's query for one event that exists const event = pool.get( relays,
-  ['wss://relay.example.com'],
   {
     ids: ['d7dd5eb3ab747e16f8d0212d53032ea2a7cadef53837e5a6c66d42849fcb9027'],
   },
 )
 if (event) {
   console.log('it exists indeed on this relay:', event) }

+// let's query for more than one event that exists const events = pool.querySync( relays,
+  {
+    kinds: [1],
+    limit: 10
+  },
+)
+if (events) {
+  console.log('it exists indeed on this relay:', events) }

 // let's publish a new event while simultaneously monitoring the relay for it